Moataz Al-Baqaawi

-Moataz Al-Baqaawi (معتز البقعاوي; born 4 January 1998) is a Saudi Arabian professional footballer who plays as a goalkeeper for Pro League side Al-Tai.
+Moataz Al-Baqaawi (معتز البقعاوي; born 4 January 1998) is a Saudi Arabian professional footballer who plays as a goalkeeper for Pro League side Damac.

 Club career

 Al-Baqaawi started his career at hometown club Al-Lewaa before joining Al-Taawoun on 21 November 2013.
 He signed his first professional contract with the club on 11 June 2017.
 He was promoted to the first team during the 2018–19 season.
 Al-Baqaawi finally made his debut on 21 November 2021 in the 3–0 defeat to Al-Batin.
 On 13 July 2022, Al-Baqaawi joined Al-Tai on a free transfer.

+On 26 August 2025, Al-Baqaawi joined Damac.